top of page

 • 3 min read

-Macmillan has written two novels about DI Jim Clemo.
+Macmillan has written two novels featuring DI Jim Clemo.
 This review is of book 1, Burnt paper sky.
 To me, the book is less a police procedural and more about the impact of the crime on the people involved in it.
 Read on for my full review.

 Burnt paper sky | Published December 2015 | Read January 2025